jfsamper/glicko-db/README.en.md

 1. Pagination improvements.
 Show total pages, current-page context, and a simple results-per-page selection.
 2. Player profile with tournament results and statistics.
 Add an overview card for each player showing tournaments played, win/loss record, event results, recent tournament table, streaks, and performance percentages, with filters by category and season.
-3. Simple hidden or unpublished tournament state.
-Allow a tournament to be excluded from the public view without introducing a complete lifecycle.

-Tournaments with status `draft` are hidden from public listings.
-Use the ‘show drafts’ button on the tournament list page to view them.
-4. Scheduled backups with retention and restore verification.
+3. Scheduled backups with retention and restore verification.
 Keep them disabled by default and enable them only when a clear retention policy exists.
-5. Optional moderation workflow for results.
+4. Optional moderation workflow for results.
 Only if required by the tournament workflow.

 ## License and Attribution